 In addition to the above holidays, The Netherlands celebrates 10 public holidays for which employees are given the day off, including:

 - New Year’s Day

 - Easter Sunday* and Monday

-- Liberation Day – official public holiday every 5 years; again in 2020
+- Liberation Day – public holiday, but not bank holiday

 - Ascension Day

 - Pentecost Sunday*